couchbaselabs/couchbeans/README.md

 - singletons should be kept in memory at all times on all nodes.
 - Global beans are always present in all bean update/creation contexts.

-So, returning to the previous example, to launch a web-server on all nodes, mark `WebServer` bean with `@Singleton` and it will run on every node in the cluster that runs couchbeans.
+So, returning to the previous example, to launch a web-server on all nodes, mark `WebServer` bean with `@Global` and it will run on every node in the cluster that runs couchbeans.

 ### Local beans
 - All beans under `java` package